RainbowJM/human-centered-design-2223/README.md

 The dragging part is still a difficult part for her.
 The part where she could use the speech tool to copy and past she liked it.

-- Turn on the speech tool.
+- Turn on/off the speech tool.

 Again because de application was in english she did not understand, the instructions a first. but after giving some hints, she did it.